joeltimothyoh/Copy-Files/README.md

 ```

 ## Scheduling
-* Set up the scripts to be run.
+* Set up the script to be run.
-* Create a task in Task Scheduler, giving it a name and setting a schedule for the script.
+* Create a task in *Task Scheduler*, giving the task a name, configuring the user account to run the script on, and defining a schedule for the script.
-* Add an Action of `Start a program` with Program being `Powershell` and Arguments being the path to the script.
+* Add an *Action* with the following settings:

 ```
 Action: Start a program

-Program/script:
-Powershell
+Program/script: Powershell
 Add arguments (optional): C:\scripts\Copy-Files\Copy-Files-Batch001.ps1
 ```

+* Repeat the steps for each script that is to be scheduled.
+* If unsure, refer to official documentation or guides on using *Task Scheduler*.

 ## Parameters